anssisaari/debian-router-failover/README.md

 # debian-router-failover
-Failover setup for a Debian based router.
+Failover to LTE setup for a Debian based router.

+### General
+This is a failover setup for a router running Debian Linux and using a Simcom LTE module as a failover interface.
+It should be adaptable for other configurations as well but this is the hardware I have.

 ### Hardware
 - APU2 (APU4D4, 120 GB mSATA SSD, case, PSU, USB to DB9F serial cable)